-Created between 1750 and 1780, Kuskovo is nowadays the only French park in Moscow, a formal Garden à la Française.
+Created between 1750 and 1780, Kuskovo Estate is nowadays the only French park in Moscow, a formal Garden à la Française.
 Italian and Dutch Houses, European and Soviet porcelain, its own Hermitage and the unique Grotto make Kuskovo a distinct local gem and a highlight of any Moscow tour.

 Here are 11 fun facts about Kuskovo Park and Estate in Moscow.